 Sometimes it’s possible to use markets where we have already launched as proxies.
 We can roll out tests in these proxy markets to validate ideas for our new upcoming launch, or we can study how users in the proxy market experience our product.
-We used this approach as we tested some of our early ideas for India in South-East Asian and Middle Eastern markets.
+We used this approach as we tested some of our early ideas for India in South-East Asian and Middle Eastern markets, for example.

-Or it might be possible to identify specific audiences within the new market who appear similar to audiences in existing markets.
-Many companies have noticed, for example, that globally connected, affluent, English speaking audiences in cities like Mumbai, Tokyo, Rio and Mexico City share the same interests and lifestyles.
+Or it might also be possible to identify specific audiences within the new market who appear similar to audiences in existing ones.
+Many companies have noticed, for instance, that globally-connected, affluent, English speaking audiences in cities like Mumbai, Tokyo, Rio, and Mexico City share the same interests and lifestyles.
 Another example is first-time internet users, whose needs and interests show a lot of similarities, regardless of where they come from.

 Focussing on resemblances and similarities – rather than differences – makes the process of approaching a new market speedier and smoother.

 The early stages of launching a new market involve three main steps.
-Firstly, we need to understand the fundamentals – key figures, competitors, potential audiences and their needs.
+Firstly, we need to understand the fundamentals – key figures, competitors, and potential audiences and their needs.
 Secondly, we need to quickly gauge what adds value to those audiences, given their current context.
-Thirdly, we need to define our scope, by choosing what audience in particular to focus on at launch, and what specific benefit to offer them with our product.
+Thirdly, we need to define our scope, by choosing what audience, in particular, to focus on at launch, and what specific benefit to offer them with our product.

-These are all stages in which qualitative user research, data science and design work closely together at Spotify.
-We begin by building a firm point of view with data analysis, using internal and external quantitative data sources, and only then run a field study informed and fine-tuned by the initial analysis.
+These are all stages in which qualitative user research, data science, and design work closely together at Spotify.
+We begin by building a firm point of view with data analysis, using internal and external quantitative data sources, and only then running a field study informed and fine-tuned by the initial analysis.

 One of the key tasks of a launch team is to make other teams in the company excited about the new market.
-This is like trying to get your best friends to appreciate your favourite music that you just discovered.
-They might show curiosity, but it’s new to them, and it might take time to really get into it.
+This is like trying to get your best friends to appreciate your favorite music that you've just discovered.
+They might show curiosity, but since that's new, they might take some time to really get into it.

-As we started to make the Indian market familiar to all teams at Spotify, we benefited from having identified similarities between India and our existing markets.
+As we started to make the Indian market familiar to all teams at Spotify, we benefited from having identified - again - similarities between India and our existing markets.
 This common ground was useful in building connections with teams across the company.
-We shared knowledge throughout the pre-launch stage to make such a large and complex new market approachable, and discussed future opportunities as a way to inspire colleagues to start working on their plans for India.
+We shared knowledge throughout the pre-launch stage to make such a large and complex new market approachable and discussed future opportunities as a way to inspire colleagues to start working on their plans for India.

-Our insights and design teams built informal networks to discuss and share knowledge, and ran internal learning events with the aim of reducing barriers in taking on India, or other international markets.
-We facilitated knowledge sharing and helped generate ideas and solutions, so that the entire company could build empathy and commitment to Indian audiences.
+Our insights and design teams built informal networks to discuss and share knowledge and ran internal learning events aiming to reduce barriers in taking on India or other international markets.
+We facilitated knowledge that the entire company could build empathy and commitment to Indian audiences.

 Spotify has gone through a steady stream of new market launches in recent years.
-Our insights and design teams have learned that in the pre-launch stage, when user data isn’t yet available from the new country, data science, user research and design need to work creatively with each other, with product and engineering teams, and country teams to quickly get to the essence of user needs.
+Our insights and design teams have learned that in the pre-launch stage, when user data isn’t yet available from the new country, data science, user research, and design need to work creatively with each other, with product, engineering, and country teams to quickly get to the essence of user needs.

 All learning journeys come with their challenges and rewards.
-As we continue on our journey, we want to keep sharing our experiences in a series of articles on global insights and design practice at Spotify.
-Next in this series we’ll discuss how our designers transform the Spotify experience for global audiences, and how data science and user research together create insights on global markets.
-We hope this series will express the enthusiasm we’ve experienced in our global markets work – and help other teams reflect on their experiences too.
+As we continue on our mission, we want to keep sharing our experiences in a series of articles on global insights and design practice at Spotify.
+Next in this series, we’ll discuss how our designers transform the Spotify experience for global audiences, and how data science and user research together create insights on global markets.
+We hope this three-part series will express the enthusiasm we’ve experienced in our global markets work—and help other teams reflect on their experiences too.